HimoriK/computer-science/README.md

 Books |
 :-- |
-Learn a bit of Python, but focus on learning C as it's concepts can be applied to other languages and most OS are based on it, including Windows and Linux.
+Learn a bit of Python, focus on learning C as it's concepts can be applied to other languages and most OS are based on it, including Windows and Linux.
 When you look into the inter-workings of a program, you will see either C or assembly.
 Newer languages are basically fancy C with new implementations.
 However it's good to know a bunch so you aren't stuck to one language's features or limited codebase.
 ['C/C++' aren't the same](https://brycevandegrift.xyz/blog/stop-saying-c-and-c++/)
 [Computer Science I](https://github.com/HimoriK/computer-science/files/12163849/ComputerScienceOne.pdf)
 [Algorithms](findavideo,onProgramLanguageDifferences) and [Course](https://codeahoy.com/learn/analysisofalgorithms/ch1/) *[Optional](https://en.wikibooks.org/wiki/Algorithms)